 2. Value-Added Pricing

-If your home has unique features—like a renovated kitchen, a private terrace, or modern appliances—you can leverage these to justify a higher price point.
-Ensure that these enhancements are highlighted in your marketing materials and during showings.
+If your home has unique features, like a renovated kitchen, a private terrace, or modern appliances, you can use these to justify a higher price point.
+Make sure these enhancements are highlighted in your marketing materials and during showings.

 3. Psychological Pricing